Author has written 2 stories for Star Trek: 2009.

 The reason I've come back...is because I still love well-built universes, and I want to try my hand at fiction again (The last 150,000 words were atrocious.
 Perhaps the next 150,000 will only be mildly bad.)
 I'm working on some Trek stuff.
 I'm going to keep leaving my reviews.
 I don't have favorites at the moment from when I wiped the account, I use the review system.
 But I plan on rebuilding my favs at some point.

-I have respect for all of you: creating is hard, and canon can both be oppressive and limitless, but you always know how to pull a plot from between the lines the original writer's left, and that's a skill all on its own.
+I have such great respect for all of you: creating is hard, and canon can both be oppressive and limitless, but you always know how to pull a plot from between the lines the original writer's left, and that's a skill all on its own.

 Keep up the great work!

 And if you all do is review, (like me, though I can't imagine many would land on this profile) there's an important place for feedback and encouragement as well.